About Damon Braces

 You might think that a minor misalignment is no big deal, but even if your teeth are misplaced just a little bit, you could suffer from various medical issues.
 Not only can you develop more plaque buildup, but you could develop gum disease, which can lead to high blood pressure, diabetes, and even cancer.
 Misaligned teeth can also lead to chewing issues, chronic pain, breathing issues, and infections.
 A crooked mouth can also lead to mental health issues, such as lowered self-esteem, anxiety, and depression.

-So even if you think you have a mild case, consider a consultation from Hinsdale Ortho.
+So even if you think you have a mild case, consider a free initial consultation from Hinsdale Ortho.
 Braces can help improve your physical and mental health.

 How Do Braces Work?

 Braces move your teeth by placing pressure on them for extended periods of time.
-Your jaw gradually adapts to conform to this pressure.
+Your lower and upper jaw gradually adapts to conform to this pressure.

 Some patients may require spacers or springs.
 Spacers are made of rubber bands or metal rings and placed between molars.
 They help push your jaw forward and make room for your braces if your mouth is too tight.
 Coil springs may be placed on the archwire of your braces.
 They are placed between two teeth to add more space.